JoaoVicPugliesi/MoonDraw---WebService/README.md

 Users can confirm and complete a purchase.

-The system must handle order persistence, inventory updates, and payment processing (via provider).
+The system must handle order persistence, email sending, and payment processing (via provider).

 Users can view past purchases and order status.
 # Non-Functional Requirements